instagibbs/bolts/XX-eltoo-onchain.md

 deep, on the most-work blockchain.
 100 blocks is far greater than the longest known Bitcoin fork and is the same wait time used for confirmations of miners' rewards (see [Reference Implementation](https://github.com/bitcoin/bitcoin/blob/4db82b7aab4ad64717f742a7318e3dc6811b41be/src/consensus/tx_verify.cpp#L223)).

+A *committed* update and settlement transaction pair are the latest transactions your node has sent partial signatures for to your counterparty but have not received an `update_signed_ack` in response yet.

+A *complete* update and settlement transaction pair are the latest transactions your node have a full BIP340 signature for, which allows unilateral publishing by your node.

 ## Requirements